vozzmak/CoinMarketBot/README.md

 Open the project in an IDE like IntelliJ IDEA.
 Run the project and monitor the console for bot activities.
+Open the bot in Telegram, you can get cryptucurrency rate in USD by sending the name or symbol of currency, for example Bitcoin or BTC(bot ignores case).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.